mngmay/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  To persist data across requests, because there is no state shared across multiple requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  Hashes passwords

 - [ ] What does bcrypt do to slow down attackers?

+  Uses rounds to hash passwords multiple times and implements salting - adding some random data saved to the password that's unique to a user.

 - [ ] What are the three parts of the JSON Web Token?

+  Header (has the algorithm), Payload (includes the 'claims' - permissions for user), Signature (string encoding header and payload with a secret).

 ## Minimum Viable Product